• Skip to primary navigation

 Labeled ingredients for strawberry cobbler.

-Strawberries - Fresh, ripe strawberries are best here, but frozen can work too.
-Just rinse them in room temperature water to defrost them and then pat them dry before slicing them.
+• Strawberries – Fresh, ripe strawberries are best here, but frozen can work too.
+If frozen, just rinse them in room temperature water to defrost and then pat them dry before slicing.

-Brown Sugar - I like brown sugar for the warm, deep level of sweetness it gives.
-However, you can use any sweetener of your choice.
+• Brown Sugar – I like brown sugar for the warm, deep level of sweetness it gives.
+However, you can use any granulated sweetener of your choice.

 Strawberry cobbler with vanilla ice cream.